astropy/package-template/README.rst

     git mv docs/packagename docs/yourpkg
     git commit -m "Updated docs to reflect new project newpkg"

-* Your final step before you start digging in should be to edit this file (README.rst) and delete all of this content, and replace it with a short description of your affiliated package.
+* Edit this file (README.rst) and delete all of this content, and replace it with a short description of your affiliated package.
 Inform git:

     git add README.rst
     git commit -m "replaced README for new project newpkg"

 * You're now ready to start doing actual work on your affiliated package.
-You will probably want to read over the developer guidelines of the astropy documentation, and if you are hosting your code in github, you might also want to read the `Github help <http://help.github.com/>`_ to ensure you know how to push your code to github and some recommended workflows that work for the core Astropy project.
+You will probably want to read over the developer guidelines of the Astropy documentation, and if you are hosting your code in GitHub, you might also want to read the `Github help <http://help.github.com/>`_ to ensure you know how to push your code to GitHub and some recommended workflows that work for the core Astropy project.

+* Once you have started work on the affiliated package, you should register your package with the Astropy affiliated package registry.
+Instructions for doing this will be provided on the `astropy`_ website.

 * Good luck with your code and your science!